Category Archives: British Royals

 Louise with her daughters Alexandra and Maud, circa 1894; Credit – Wikipedia

-As female-line great-granddaughters of the British monarch, (Queen Victoria), Alexandra and Maud were not entitled to the title of Princess or the style Royal Highness.
+As female-line great-granddaughters of the British monarch (Queen Victoria), Alexandra and Maud were not entitled to the title of Princess or the style Royal Highness.
 Instead, they were styled Lady Alexandra Duff and Lady Maud Duff, the styles of daughters of a Duke.
 In 1900, when it became apparent that the Duke and Duchess of Fife were unlikely to have a son to inherit the title, Queen Victoria issued the Duke of Fife a new Letters Patent as Duke of Fife and Earl of Macduff in the Peerage of the United Kingdom giving the second dukedom of Fife a special remainder in default of male issue to the Duke’s daughters and their agnatic male descendants.

-In December of 1911, the Duke and Duchess of Fife and their two daughters set off to spend the winter in Egypt and Sudan where the climate was more beneficial to Louise’s health.
+In December 1911, the Duke and Duchess of Fife and their two daughters set off to spend the winter in Egypt and Sudan where the climate was more beneficial to Louise’s health.
 Their ship went aground near Morocco and then their lifeboat sank.
 The family was rescued, but the Duke of Fife later developed pneumonia and died in Aswan, Egypt on January 29, 1912.
 Alexandra succeeded to the 1900 Dukedom, becoming the Duchess of Fife and Countess of Macduff in her own right and her father’s other titles, including the 1889 Dukedom, became extinct.
 Alexandra’s only son predeceased her, so upon her death, Maud’s son James Carnegie became the 3rd Duke of Fife.
 He also became the 12th Earl of Southesk, a title he inherited from his father.

 Louise died at the age of 63 on January 4, 1931, at her London home at 15 Portman Square in London, England.
-She was first interred at St. George’s Chapel at Windsor Castle in Windsor, England, and later was buried with her husband at the private chapel in the mausoleum of Mar Lodge in Braemar, Aberdeenshire, Scotland.
+She was first interred at St. George’s Chapel at Windsor Castle in Windsor, England, and was later buried with her husband at the private chapel in the mausoleum of Mar Lodge in Braemar, Aberdeenshire, Scotland.

-Credit – By GentryGraves – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=45486868
+Louise’s grave; Credit – By GentryGraves – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=45486868

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.